akshay-azure-poc/az-function-marketo-js/README.md

 # az-function-marketo-js
-Azure function to read lead data and export into azure blob storage
+Azure function to read lead data and export into azure blob storage using Javascript

 Steps